OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 multiple nodes.
 By comparison, there are only 1440 in GBIF.
 Many of the homonyms are artifacts of the alignment method, especially the rule that says genera that do not share species are presumed disjoint.

-[MTH: I missed this rule, which one was it?]
+[MTH: I missed this rule, which one was it?
+JAR: big TBD - this kludge has to be described - I didn't even notice it until recently.
+Perhaps it can even be removed so that it doesn't need to be described.]

 ## Evaluating the taxonomy relative to requirements